 If you take a step back from convention and look at our society’s current means of managing human waste, it’s actually insane.
 We take clean, potable water, fill an indoor bowl with it, then fill the bowl with urine and feces before flushing it away to be mixed with industrial wastes, and chemically-processed … and then, we just hope it is clean enough when it gets sent back into our waterways!
 If you’re taking your water usage back into your own hands, you can do better.

 Though you can easily pressurize a system to run a toilet (they can fill slowly with as little as 1 to 2 psi), I would recommend a composting toilet system.
-We implemented one on our homestead, and it is fabulous.
-Who would have thought that word could apply to a toilet?
+It’s a lot easier to deal with, believe it or not.

 Then, think about separating your feces from your urine.
 Not only will this make the compost easier to handle, but it will give you a new resource.
 Urine actually comes out sterile and is an imminently usable material when not contaminated with other waste.